Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Numerical Results

 \subsection{Throughput}

+We first compare DGEMM throughput for square matrices across a diverse set of platforms.
+Fig.~\ref{fig:flops_square_multi} provides a cross-platform overview for $m=n=k$, allowing the effect of hardware characteristics on the relative performance of native FP64 DGEMM and the emulation schemes.
+A clear platform dependence is observed.
+On low-FP64-throughput GPUs, such as the RTX~4090~Laptop, RTX~5080, RX~9070~XT, and GB10, all emulation schemes provide substantially higher throughput than native FP64 DGEMM even for $m=n=k=1024$.
+In contrast, on platforms with higher native FP64 capability, such as the GH200 and B200, the performance advantage of emulation becomes smaller and is limited to more favorable parameter ranges.
+For sufficiently large problems, the following order of speed was observed across all environments except for GH200: INT8-based Ozaki-II, INT8-based Ozaki-I, FP8-based Ozaki-II, and native FP64.
+This exception on the GH200 is attributable to its relatively strong native FP64 capability.

-Figs.~\ref{fig:flops_RTX5080} and~\ref{fig:flops_B200} show the DGEMM throughput achieved on the RTX~5080 and B200, respectively.
-For reference, the RTX~5080 has specifications (peak values) of 0.88~TFLOP/s (FP64), 450.2~TFLOP/s (FP8), 450.2~TOP/s (INT8), and 960~GB/s of memory bandwidth.
-On the RTX~5080, the INT8-based emulation achieves a $4.4$--$14\times$ speedup over native DGEMM for $m=n=1024$, and a $7.1$--$24\times$ speedup for $m=n=8192$.
-The FP8-based emulation achieves a $3.2$--$4.8\times$ speedup for $m=n=1024$ and a $4.4$--$9.4\times$ speedup for $m=n=8192$.
-The INT8-based emulation is faster than the FP8-based emulation by a factor of $1.3$--$2.9\times$ on the RTX~5080 across the evaluated parameter ranges.
+To examine the dependence on rectangular problem shapes in more detail, Figs.~\ref{fig:flops_RTX5080} and~\ref{fig:flops_B200} present the throughput results on the RTX~5080 and B200, respectively.
+On the RTX~5080, the INT8-based Ozaki-II achieves a $4.8$--$15\times$ speedup over native DGEMM for $m=n=1024$, and a $7.4$--$24\times$ speedup for $m=n=8192$.
+The FP8-based Ozaki-II achieves a $3.7$--$5.0\times$ speedup for $m=n=1024$ and a $4.3$--$9.4\times$ speedup for $m=n=8192$.
+The INT8-based Ozaki-II is faster than the FP8-based Ozaki-II by a factor of $1.3$--$3.1\times$ on the RTX~5080 across the evaluated parameter ranges.

-On the B200, for $m=n=1024$, both emulation methods underperform native DGEMM: the INT8-based emulation attains $0.1$--$0.7\times$ of native DGEMM throughput, and the FP8-based emulation attains $0.1$--$0.6\times$ of native DGEMM throughput.
-For $m=n=16384$, the INT8-based emulation achieves a $1.3$--$3.5\times$ speedup over native DGEMM, and the FP8-based emulation achieves a $0.7$--$1.9\times$ speedup.
-The INT8-based emulation is faster than the FP8-based emulation by a factor of $1.0$--$2.2\times$.
+On the B200, for $m=n=1024$, both Ozaki-II schemes underperform native DGEMM: the INT8-based Ozaki-II attains $0.1$--$0.7\times$ of native DGEMM throughput, and the FP8-based Ozaki-II attains $0.1$--$0.7\times$ of native DGEMM throughput.
+For $m=n=16384$, the INT8-based Ozaki-II achieves a $1.3$--$3.9\times$ speedup over native DGEMM, and the FP8-based Ozaki-II achieves a $0.7$--$1.9\times$ speedup.
+The INT8-based Ozaki-II is faster than the FP8-based Ozaki-II by a factor of $0.9$--$2.3\times$ across the evaluated parameter ranges.